chung-leong/zigar/README.md

 * Access to all Zig data types in JavaScript
 * Zig-to-JavaScript, JavaScript-to-Zig call marshalling
 * Async task management
-* Threads in native code and WebAssembly
+* Threads in native code and WebAssembly (with support for pthread)
 * Emulating of file system operations
 * Support for MacOS, Linux, and Windows (both 64-bit and 32-bit)
 * Support for Node.js, Bun.js, Electron, and NW.js (native code execution)